apache/druid/docs/tutorials/tutorial-sql-query-view.md

   -->

-This tutorial demonstrates some useful features of the Query view in Apache Druid.
+This tutorial demonstrates some useful features built into Query view in Apache Druid.

+Query view lets you run [Druid SQL queries](../querying/sql.md) and [native (JSON-based) queries](../querying/querying.md) against ingested data.
+Try out the [Introduction to Druid SQL](./tutorial-jupyter-index.md#tutorials) tutorial to learn more about Druid SQL.

-You can use the Query view to ingest and query data.
-You can also use it to test and tune queries before you use them in API requests&mdash;for example, to perform [SQL-based ingestion](../multi-stage-query/api.md).
+You can use Query view to test and tune queries before you use them in API requests&mdash;for example, to perform [SQL-based ingestion](../multi-stage-query/api.md).
+You can also ingest data directly in Query view.

-The tutorial guides you through the steps to ingest sample data, and query the ingested data using some Query view features.
+The tutorial guides you through the steps to ingest sample data and query the ingested data using some Query view features.

 ## Prerequisites

-Before you follow the steps in this tutorial, download Druid as described in the [quickstart](./index.md) using the [micro-quickstart](../operations/single-server.md#micro-quickstart-4-cpu-16gib-ram) single-machine configuration and have it running on your local machine.
+Before you follow the steps in this tutorial, download Druid as described in the [quickstart](./index.md) and have it running on your local machine.
 You don't need to have loaded any data.

 ## Run a demo query to ingest data

+Druid includes demo queries that each demonstrate a different Druid feature&mdash;for example transforming data during ingestion and sorting ingested data.
+Each query has detailed comments to help you learn more.

-In this section you load the demo queries that are included in Druid, and run a SQL task to ingest sample data into a datasource.
+In this section you load the demo queries and run a SQL task to ingest sample data into a [table-type datasource](../querying/datasource.md#table).

 1. Navigate to the Druid console at [http://localhost:8888](http://localhost:8888) and click **Query**.

-2. Click the ellipsis icon at the bottom of the query window and select **Load demo queries**.
+2. Click the ellipsis at the bottom of the query window and select **Load demo queries**.
 Note that loading the demo queries replaces all of your current query tabs.
-The demo queries load in several query tabs:
+The demo queries load in several tabs:

    ![demo queries](../assets/tutorial-sql-demo-queries.png)

 3. Click the **Demo 1** tab.
 This query ingests sample data into a datasource called **kttm_simple**.
-Click the **Demo 1** tab heading again and note the options&mdash;you can rename, copy and duplicate tabs.
+Click the **Demo 1** tab heading again and note the options&mdash;you can rename, copy, and duplicate tabs.

 4. Click **Run** to ingest the data.

 5. When ingestion is complete, Druid displays the time it took to complete the insert query, and the new datasource **kttm_simple** displays in the left pane.

-In this tutorial you only use the **Demo 1** query.
-You can explore the other tabs to see example queries that ingest, transform, and query sample data.

 ## View and filter query results